gmc-code/PC-Microbit-Extension-backup/docs/classes/classes.rst

 ----------------------

 | The **self** parameter is used to access variables that belong to the class as instance variables.
-| The dot . operator is then used to access the object variable.
+| The dot, '.', operator is then used to access the object variable.
 | e.g. ``self.game_level``

 ----